Wireless (band)

 Wireless was an Australian-Canadian rock band active from 1976 to 1980.
 The band recorded three albums during their career:

-Wireless, Positively Human Relatively Sane and No Static.
+Wireless (1976), Positively Human Relatively Sane (1978) and No Static (1980).

 History

 Wireless was formed in 1976 by bassist Allan Marshall, guitarist Steve McMurray and drummer Glenn Beatson, who had played together in an Australian pop music band, Autumn.
-They released a self-titled album on the Atlantic label which included some original songs.
+They released a self-titled album on the Atlantic label; the album included some original songs.

 The band soon signed with WEA Music.